-role changepw -name Crypto Officer
+lunacm:>role changepw -name Crypto Officer

 '''

 lunacm:>role changepw -name co

+Please attend to the PED.

 '''

 Respond to Luna PED prompts.
 You must first present the black Crypto Officer key and PIN created by the Partition SO.
 When you are prompted to present a new black CO key, you can create a new key, or overwrite the original PED key by: